ypapax/recent-frequent-bookmarks/README.md

 - `bookmarks`: Read your bookmarks to display them
 - `history`: Check visit counts and times for ranking
 - `storage`: Save your preferences and hidden items locally
-- `tabs`: Open bookmarks in new tabs when clicked

 ## Screenshots